What type of business ideas is Social Business Creation (SBC) looking for?

 Non-student participants are encouraged to join, as long as at least one of the team members is a registered student at a higher education institution at the time of registration.
 The students may graduate before the end of the competition.

-Participating students will learn how to use market mechanisms to address social challenges, leverage on a social collective mindset, collaborate with various stakeholders, and develop their business idea into a real business.
+Participating students will learn how to use market mechanisms to address social challenges, leverage on a collective social mindset, collaborate with various stakeholders, and develop their business idea into a real business.
 This competition offers a win-win platform that allows for bottom-up development.

-What is the process of registration?
+What is the registration process?

 At least one of your team members must be a student at the time of registration.

 A copy of your current transcript or course registration from your university or a letter from your university’s registrar office certifying your current student status will be sufficient.
 We do not accept images of student cards or a letter from your teacher as proof.

 How and when do I know if my team is admitted to the competition?

 You will receive your admission status within 10 working days following the date you submit your complete application package.

 Do I have to pay any fee to participate?